 GRANT WRITING ISSUES TO CONSIDER

-Below are comments from reviewers that have caused past applicants to lose points on their submitted application.
-Simple omissions and lack of understanding requests for information are principle causes of unfunded proposals.
+Below are comments from reviewers that have caused past applicants to lose points on their submitted applications.
+Simple omissions and lack of understanding "requests for information" are principle causes of unfunded proposals.

 - Proposal is difficult to comprehend.